chad-g-adams/geonames-postalcodes/README.md

 In-memory postal code lookup and search function based on Geonames dataset.

 Note: no data is supplied by this project.
-If you make use of Geonames data, you are required to provide credit.
-See geonames.org.
+If you make use of Geonames data, you are required to provide credit to Geonames.
+See [geonames.org](geonames.org) for details.

 # Data Format: